-Except as provided above, no person can have in the person's possession an opened container of a DCP in any of the following circumstances:
+Except as provided above, no person can have in the person's possession an opened container of an intoxicating hemp product that is a beverage or a DCP in any of the following circumstances:

 - 1. In any public place; - 2.
 While operating or being a passenger in or on a motor vehicle on any street, highway, or other public or private property open to the public for purposes of vehicular travel or parking; - 3.
 While being in or on a stationary motor vehicle on any street, highway, or other public or private property open to the public for purposes of vehicular travel or parking.